 Software struggles with accents and regional dialects.

-Although Americans across the country pronounce words differently, we all have a remarkable ability to understand their meaning: Idaho children draw with “cray-awns” while their Rhode Island peers use “crans.”
-Californians like sandwiches with “may-uh-naze” while Georgians call it “man-aze.”
+Americans have a remarkable ability to understand one another despite the many differences in how we pronounce certain words: Idaho children draw with “cray-awns” while their Rhode Island peers use “crans.”
+And Californians like “may-uh-naze” while Georgians call it “man-aze.”

-People are often amused at differences in speech but rarely do they become confused by meaning.
+These differences are often amusing, but rarely do we become confused by them.
 The same, however, cannot be said for software, which is easily thrown off by unfamiliar inflections and emphases.

 Software often misses punctuation.